vuejs/v2.vuejs.org/src/api/index.md

 - **Usage:**

-  Return a sorted version of the source Array. `sortKeys` is an Array with the keys to use for the sorting.
-You can pass a String if you only need to sort on one key.
+  Return a sorted version of the source Array.
+The `sortKeys` is an Array with the keys to use for the sorting.
+You can pass a String if you need to sort only one key.
 You can also pass a Function if you want to use your own sorting strategy instead.
 The optional `order` argument specifies whether the result should be in ascending (`order >= 0`) or descending (`order < 0`) order.

   For arrays of primitive values, set `sortKey` to `true`.